alessandro-041229/C/README.md

 # C
-this section contains the finished projects of alessandro salvadori regarding C
+this section contains a simple finished example of a project in C in this case we speak of a project that automatically tells us what type of triangle we are working with in this case and it's hypotenuse, giving the lenght of the 3 sides

 # requisites

 for run the seguent set of programms is necessary to have downloaded any application who can run C programs suggesting codeblox for it wich can be downlaoded here https://www.codeblocks.org/downloads/

 # how to run